lightstep/cloud-native-observability/06 - effective-investigation.md

 There's a common aphorism, 'the only constant in life is change'.
 This is especially true of a software system.
-The magnitude and frequency of these changes differ based on a variety of factors both internal (team size, composition, development methodology) and external (userbase, seasons, internet connectivity interruptions) but they all can have an impact.
+The magnitude and frequency of these changes differ based on a variety of factors both internal (team size, composition, development methodology) and external (user base, seasons, internet connectivity interruptions) but they all can have an impact.
 Identifying, understanding, and mitigating the adverse impacts of these changes is in many ways the 'primary use case' of observability tools.

 "That seems obvious", you might say, but you wouldn't know it based on most existing monitoring and observability tools.
-The overwhelming majority of existing tools are focused around monitoring and dashboarding, with analytical features being difficult to use or of little value.
+The overwhelming majority of existing tools are focused around monitoring and dashboards, with analytical features being difficult to use or of little value.
 Why is this the case?
 Three reasons come immediately to mind; The difficulty of building good general-purpose analytical workflows, inconsistent data quality preventing